ccokoronkwo/centerprise2.0/README.md

 ## Getting Started

+This documentation is intended to aid with a basic remote-pull and local spin-up of Centerprise 2.0

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Please see deployment for notes on how to deploy the project on a live production.

 ## Table of Contents